-Monday, 31 August 2015
+Monday, 19 October 2015

-BONN CLIMATE CHANGE CONFERENCE: 31 AUGUST-4 SEPTEMBER 2015
+BONN CLIMATE CHANGE CONFERENCE: 19-23 OCTOBER 2015

-Negotiations under the UN Framework Convention on Climate Change (UNFCCC) open on Monday, 31 August 2015, in Bonn, Germany, and will continue until 4 September 2015.
-The tenth part of the second session of the Ad Hoc Working Group on the Durban Platform for Enhanced Action (ADP 2-10) will proceed on the basis of the agenda (ADP/2013/AGENDA) adopted at ADP 2-1, structured around workstream 1 (2015 Agreement) and workstream 2 (pre-2020 ambition).
-The ADP's task of developing the 2015 agreement will be based on the negotiating text adopted at ADP 2-8 in February 2015, called the Geneva negotiating text (GNT).
+Negotiations under the UN Framework Convention on Climate Change (UNFCCC) open today in Bonn, Germany, and will continue until 23 October 2015.
+This meeting, the 11th part of the second session of the Ad Hoc Working Group on the Durban Platform for Enhanced Action (ADP 2-11), is the fourth meeting of the ADP this year.
+ADP 2-11 will proceed on the basis of the agenda (ADP/2013/AGENDA) adopted at ADP 2-1, structured around workstream 1 (2015 agreement) and workstream 2 (pre-2020 ambition).
+Its task of developing the 2015 agreement will be based on the negotiating text as compiled at the Geneva Climate Change Conference in February 2015.